-Interdisciplinary collaborations among the science departments has produced a set of outstanding and modern core research facilities available to faculty and students on the Kent State campus.
-Departmental facilities provide additional resources and instrumentation for both research and graduate education.These independent facilities can be found at the following Kent Web sites: Department of Anthropology, Department of Chemistry, Department of Biological Sciences, Department of Computer Science and Department of Physics.
+Interdisciplinary collaborations among the science departments has produced a set of outstanding and modern core research facilities available to faculty and students on the Kent Campus.
+Departmental facilities provide additional resources and instrumentation for both research and graduate education.These independent facilities can be found at the following Kent State websites: Department of Anthropology, Department of Chemistry, Department of Biological Sciences, Department of Computer Science and Department of Physics.

 Below is a summary of instrumentation contained within core facilities collaboratively maintained by the School of Biomedical Sciences, the Department of Biological Sciences, the Department of Chemistry and the Department of Computer Science.

 Imaging Core Facility

 This core facility contains equipment and instrumentation for fluorescence and confocal microscopy.
 The laboratory is outfitted for working with cell and tissue cultures and contains requisite equipment including incubators, -70 freezer, BioRad electrophoresis unit, Olympus FV300 confocal microscope, Olympus FV500 confocal microscope and Olympus IX70 fluorescence microscope.
 A second companion laboratory contains a Bruker IFS 66 FTIR with Hyperion Focal Plane Array Microscope for acquisition of infrared images with 5 micrometer resolution, a Bruker Tensor spectrometer with Confocheck ATR unit for protein structure determination, and a Bruker Equinox spectrometer with XA511 external reflection unit for the in situ characterization of monolayers at the air/water interface.